-Former CIA director and Secretary of Defense Robert Gates wished he’d recruited Woodward into the CIA, “His ability to get otherwise responsible adults to spill [their] guts to him…his ability to get people to talk about stuff they shouldn’t be talking about is just extraordinary and may be unique.”
+Former CIA director and Secretary of Defense Robert Gates wished he’d recruited Woodward into the CIA, “He has an extraordinary ability to get otherwise responsible adults to spill [their] guts to him…his ability to get people to talk about stuff they shouldn’t be talking about is just extraordinary and may be unique.”
 Therein lays the genius talent of Bob Woodward.

 As a speaker, Woodward pulls the curtain back on Washington and its leaders to captivate audiences with stories that are sometimes surprising, at times shocking, and always fascinating.
 He blends stories that are both up to the minute and from the past (to provide historical context).
 Woodward speaks as he writes – crisp and concise – and helps people get behind the spin to understand what’s really going on in the halls of power in an age of 24-hour news, social media, and snarky politics.

-Professionally, Bob Woodward is currently associate editor for The Washington Post where he’s worked since 1971.
+Professionally, Bob Woodward is currently the associate editor for The Washington Post where he’s worked since 1971.
 He has won nearly every American journalism award, and the Post won the 1973 Pulitzer Prize for his work with Carl Bernstein on the Watergate scandal.
 In addition, Woodward was the main reporter for the Post’s articles on the aftermath of the September 11 terrorist attacks that won the National Affairs Pulitzer Prize in 2002.

 Bob Schieffer of CBS News said & Woodward has established himself as the best reporter of our time.
 He may be the best reporter of all time & Lloyd Green wrote in a review for The Guardian that Fear “depicts a White House awash in dysfunction, where the Lord of the Flies is the closest thing to an owner’s manual.”
 The Weekly Standard called Woodward “the best pure reporter of his generation, perhaps ever.”
 In 2003, Al Hunt of The Wall Street Journal called Woodward “the most celebrated journalist of our age.”
 In listing the all-time 100 best non-fiction books, Time magazine has called All the President’s Men, by Bernstein and Woodward, “Perhaps the most influential piece of journalism in history.”

 Questions?
 Contact Us Any Time: